viraj-gulati/NBA-Injury-Prediction/README.md

 ## Additional Resources

 ### Presentation
 For a detailed walkthrough of our project findings and methodologies, view our [Presentation Slides](https://docs.google.com/presentation/d/1HklDYnA65y5d8_ysRnkMOqRaZeJLNbQR2kbdxoL-BxM/edit?usp=sharing).
-These slides provide visuals and deeper insights into our predictive models and the outcomes of our analyses.

 ### Milestone 3 Documentation
 To see a comprehensive breakdown of our project's Milestone 3, including detailed discussions on our data analysis, model refinements, and key insights, refer to our [Milestone 3 Document](https://drive.google.com/file/d/1k0akDl_AL3KWO0Y5yI_xe8nEFfnCCiqt/view?usp=sharing).
-This document includes all technical details and the project's progress updates.

 ## Data Collection and Cleaning